 Recessed lights are one of the most popular tools in lighting design.
-They can create so many different types of light.
-Plus they go just about anywhere, inside or outside.
-These flexible lights need professional installation.
-Professional Virginia Beach electricians, Nipper Electric, specialize in recessed lighting design and installation.
-The advantages to recessed lighting are endless, some are:
+They can create so many different types of light and almost anywhere, inside or outside your home or business.
+These flexible lights need professional installation by electricians that understand recessed lighting design and installation.

 Recessed lighting has so many perks that it can change the look of any room instantly.
 Before you start your planning, we want to provide you with a quick look at recessed lighting.

 Recessed light is when the lighting itself is inside the ceiling or wall.
 The only thing you see is the light coming from the fixture and possible trim decorations.
 Recessed lights have three main parts, housing, trim, and bulb.

 Housing – Housing holds the light bulb, all electrical parts and the structure that fastens to the ceiling.
 Professionals should be used when choosing the housing and installing.
 Codes must be followed to keep the lights working correctly and avoid electrical issues.
 There are many different things to consider that only a trusted professional electrician, like Nipper Electric, can accomplish.
 Here are just a few decisions we can help guide you through: